Ed the Sock: The Being Frank Show

 Ed briefly became Frank D'Angelo's sidekick on The Being Frank Show in 2011–2012, which aired during late night infomercial slots purchased by host and beer entrepreneur Frank D'Angelo on CHCH-TV, the same network that aired This Movie Sucks! and I Hate Hollywood.
+Kerzner appeared as Ed the Sock in the D'Angelo's 2018 film The Joke Thief.